eu-digital-identity-wallet/eudi-lib-android-iso18013-data-transfer/README.md

 ### Receiving and sending response

 When a request is received, the `TransferEvent.RequestReceived` event is triggered.
-The request can be retrieved from `event.request`.
+The parsed request can be retrieved from `event.requestedDocumentData`, while the initial request, as received by the verifier, can be retrieved from `event.request`.

-The request contains a list of `RequestedDocument` objects, which can be used to show the user what documents are requested.
+The parsed request contains a list of `RequestedDocument` objects, which can be used to show the user what documents are requested.
 Also, a selectively disclosure option can be implemented using the requested documents, so user can choose which of the documents to share.

-Then, a `DisclosedDocuments` object must be created with the list of documents to be disclosed and hhe response can be created using the `TransferManager.createResponse(DisclosedDocuments)` method.
+Then, a `DisclosedDocuments` object must be created with the list of documents to be disclosed and the response can be created using the `createResponse(DisclosedDocuments)` of `ResponseGenerator`.
 The method returns a `ResponseResult` object, which can be one of the following:

 1. `ResponseResult.Failure`: The response creation failed.
 The error can be retrieved from `responseResult.error`.
-2. `ResponseResult.Response`: The response was created successfully.
-The response bytes can be retrieved from `responseResult.bytes`.
+2. `ResponseResult.Success`: The response was created successfully.
+The response can be retrieved from `responseResult.response`.
 3. `ResponseResult.UserAuthRequired`: The response creation requires user authentication.
 The `CryptoObject` can be retrieved from `responseResult.cryptoObject`.
 After success authentication the response can be created again, using the `TransferManager.createResponse(DisclosedDocuments)` method.

-Finally, when `createResponse(DisclosedDocuments)` returns a `ResponseResult.Response`, the response can be sent using the `TransferManager.sendResponse(ByteArray)` method, by getting the response bytes from `responseResult.bytes`.
+Then, the response can be send using the `TransferManager.sendResponse(response.deviceResponseBytes)`.

 The following example demonstrates the above steps: